top of page

 H’ya-whe-yawhe-yaw!
 H’ya-whe-yawhe-yaw!

-Among the waves, among the waves.
+Amidst the waves, amidst the waves.

 When the waters are calm, and the fog rises